lookitscook/scheduled-content/README.md

 ## Notes

+1. You may use both Google Calendar and Google Sheets simultaneously.
+Schedules will be merged.
-Google Sheet will be polled every 10 minutes to check for updates.
-If you are using Google Calendar and hosting this application on your own domain you will need to generate a new pubic Google Calendar API key and modify the value in `main.js`.
+2. Your data sources will be polled every 15 minutes to check for updates.
+3. If you are using Google Calendar and hosting this application on your own domain you will need to generate a new pubic Google Calendar API key and modify the value in `main.js`.